California Coneflower (Rudbeckia californica)

 Family: Sunflower (Asteraceae)

 The flowers of the California Coneflower are large and easy to spot.
-The cones alone can reach three inches in height, with the petals drooping another three inches or so downward.
-The plant as a whole can reach four feet high.
-Most summers you can find large stands of California Coneflower in the Crane Flat area.
+The cones alone can reach three inches in height, with the petals drooping another three inches or so downward, and the plant as a whole can reach four feet high.
+There are large stands of it pretty much every summer in the Crane Flat area (the western terminus of the Tioga Road); if they're blooming, you'll likely notice the flowers from your car even if you're inadvertently overshooting the posted 25 MPH speed limit.

 Blooms: July - August